Recorded at Insight Meditation Satsang

 It’s important not to erase the distinction between monastics and laypeople.
 Laypeople have to earn our own food, shelter, clothing, and healthcare, and for those of us fortunate enough to know a monastic community we could practice in, are consciously choosing to remain in the lay community.
 This means the responsibility to craft a decent life for ourselves and those who depend on us.
 We have to make money, have to engage in commerce, and without the communal friendship community of the monastic saṅgha as our family, must care for ourselves relationally through friendship, partnership, lovership, family, etc as best sustains us.
 We can live as simply or richly as feels good to us—there’s no precept against enjoying good food, shelter, clothing, sex, entertainment, or self-care—but the truth of craving is still true.
 Addictive relationships to anything will be painful.

-Maybe a simple guideline is to get connected to your deepest intention to live a good life, and left that really take over everything you do.
+Maybe a simple guideline is to get connected to your deepest intention to live a good life, and let that really take over everything you do.
 It informs your relational life because you love being happy, connected to others in a healthy way, and caring for others as you love to be cared for.
 It informs your cultural life because you value caring for communities in the way you want your communities to be cared for.
 It informs your life as a consumer because you can see how deeply we are all interconnected, and how there are no easy escapes within an oppressive culture.

 If you fall in love with being happy, and become more and more sensitive to the impact of your choices on your own happiness and the happiness of those around you, I think the natural result, with some experimentation, ends up being a pretty fine life.
 Ethics comes naturally if you’re looking for happiness and avoiding pain, even if you make mistakes.
 Concentration comes naturally if you’re looking for happiness and avoiding pain, because obsessive thinking is painful.
 And discernment about how to find your own middle way in a culture that desperately wants you to lose your way comes naturally if you stay close to your own intuition about what happiness feels like, and don’t believe the messages being fed you by a machine that only wants you to buy things and not protest.